Yonezawa, Yamagata: Climate

-Yonezawa has a Humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+Yonezawa has a Humid continental climate (Köppen climate classification Dfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year, but is heaviest from August to October.
 The average annual temperature in Yonezawa is 11.4 C. The average annual rainfall is 1444.6 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 24.5 C, and lowest in January, at around -0.8 C.

 Demographics

 Per Japanese census data, the population of Yonezawa has recently declined after a long period of stability.

 History

 The area of present-day Yonezawa was part of ancient Dewa Province and was controlled in the Sengoku period by the Date clan.
 The famed warlord Date Masamune was born in Yonezawa.
 During the Edo period, the area became Yonezawa Domain under the Tokugawa shogunate, ruled by the Uesugi clan.
 After the start of the Meiji period, the area was organized into Minamiokitama District, Yamagata Prefecture.